erikschlegel/React-Twitter-Typeahead/README.md

 You can also configure the component to make a JSONP remote call and dress up the results by using a handlebar custom template.

+###Configuring the remote call
-Bloodhound allows you to transform the returned response before getting operated on by typeahead(var responseTransformation).
-In the example below we're extracting the data points from the response that are relevant for the rendering.
-The remote call can be configured in the remote object of the bloodhound config.
+Bloodhound allows you to transform the returned response prior to typeahead.js processing(var responseTransformation).
+In the example below we're extracting the data points from the response that are relevant for rendering.
+The URL call can be configured in the 'remote' object of the bloodhound config.
 All other available options are listed in Twitter's API [docs](https://github.com/twitter/typeahead.js/blob/master/doc/bloodhound.md#remote).
 ```js
 var responseTransformation = function(rsp){
       var initRsp = rsp.items, maxCharacterTitleLgth = 29, maxDescLength = 80;